-9) TIRE REPLACEMENT
+3) TIRE REPLACEMENT

-- (1) Park the truck in a safe and level place suitable for changing the tire.
-Then lower the forks, stop the engine, and apply the parking brake. - ▲ The tires and rims should always be serviced or changed by trained personal using the correct tools and procedures.
+- 1 Park the truck in a safe and level place suitable for changing the tire.
+Then lower the forks, stop the engine, and apply the parking brake. - ▲ The tires are under high inflation pressure, so failure to follow the correct procedures, when changing or servicing the tires and rims could cause the tire to explode, causing serious injury or damage.
+The tires and rims should always be serviced or changed by trained personal using the correct tools and procedures.
 For details of procedures, contact your HYUNDAI dealer.
-Wear safety glasses and a face shield when using compressed air. - (2) Block the tire at the opposite corner from the tire to be replaced. - (3) Loosen the lug nuts slightly with a lug nut wrench. - (4) Jack up the truck to raise the tire from the ground, then remove the lug nuts and take off the tire.
+Wear safety glasses and a face shield when using compressed air. - 2 Block the tire at the opposite corner from the tire to be replaced. - 3 Loosen the lug nuts slightly with a lug nut wrench. - 4 Jack up the truck to raise the tire from the ground, then remove the lug nuts and take off the tire.